amluckydave/GO-MYO/README.md

 ![](https://github.com/Holaplace/GO-MYO/blob/master/training_png.png)

 ## :pencil: Predicting
 You should initialize the prediction model with the trained data (weights, default options etc.) titled with "CL.h5".
 Then, just connect the MYO armband, and do the predicting.
+To evaluate the real-time performance, you can check the LCD module (milli seconds) which stands for the duration between gesture begaining and result generating.
 ![](https://github.com/Holaplace/GO-MYO/blob/master/testing_png.png)